Ahousaht Indian Residential School

 1895–1904 (day school / informal boarding school), 1904–1916, 1918–1940

-Operated by the Presbyterian Church and, after 1925, by the Board of Home Missions of the United Church of Canada.
-The school building was owned by the Women’s Missionary Society, which also nominated staff and contributed financially to the school for most of its history.
+Operated by The Presbyterian Church in Canada, and, after 1925, by the Board of Home Missions of the United Church of Canada.
+The school building was owned by the Women’s Missionary Society (WMS) of The Presbyterian Church in CAnada, which also nominated staff and contributed financially to the school for most of its history.

 A number of the Indians were frightened and compelled to sign a paper and give up these children to this new [Presbyterian] teachers, and for them to have control of the children until they are 16 years of age.
 We know how 2 of the same kind of teacher assaulted an old white man here and took his children by force from him and why because their mother Ahouset Indian was a Catholic and so was the children.
 We don’t want such trouble here, we did not ask for these new people to come here, the church-house belonging to our old teacher the [Roman Catholic] Priest was standing here on our land, and they could see it alright, so why did they come here to make trouble.—petition from Chief Billy, old Chief Moquiney, Chief Benson, Chief Atlin, and Chief Nokamas.